-On March 24, Jay Roy, former secretary-treasurer of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 1245-Transportation Division, pleaded guilty in U.S. District Court for the Northern District of Georgia to one count of embezzlement in the amount of $2,125 from the Atlanta-based union.
-He also agreed to make restitution in the much larger sum of $101,019.
-The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 24, Norman Baker, former secretary-treasurer of Glass, Molders, Pottery, Plastics and Allied Workers Local 220, pleaded guilty in U.S. District Court for the Western District of Texas to one count of embezzling $8,310 in funds from the Axtell (near Waco) union.
+He had been charged in September.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On April 7, Pascale McAtee, former president of International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 161, Transportation Division, pleaded guilty in U.S. District Court for the Western District of Washington to one count of embezzling more than $82,000 in funds from the Everett (Snohomish County), Wash.-based union.
-He had been indicted last December.
-Sentencing is scheduled for July.
-The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 4, Gregory Normand, former secretary-treasurer of International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART), Transportation Division, Local 324, was indicted in U.S. District Court for the Western District of Washington on one count of embezzling about $443,000 in funds from the Marysville, Wash.-based union and one count of making false statements in annual financial reports to conceal the thefts.
+Despite the prodigious sum stolen, no articles on this case could be found anywhere.
+The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡